opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 Then run `kubectl apply -f cluster.yaml`.
 If you watch the cluster (e.g. `watch -n 2 kubectl get pods`), you will see that after a few seconds the Operator will create several pods.
 First, a bootstrap pod will be created (`my-first-cluster-bootstrap-0`) that helps with initial master discovery.
 Then three pods for the OpenSearch cluster will be created (`my-first-cluster-masters-0/1/2`), and one pod for the dashboards instance.
 After the pods are appearing as ready, which normally takes about 1-2 minutes, you can connect to your cluster using port-forwarding.

-Run `kubectl port-forward svc/my-first-cluster-dashboards 5601`, then open [http://localhost:5601](http://localhost:5601) in your browser and log in with the default demo credentials `admin / admin`.
+Run `kubectl port-forward svc/my-first-cluster-dashboards 5601`, then open [http://localhost:5601](http://localhost:5601) in your browser and log in with the default demo credentials `admin / <admin password>`.
 Alternatively, if you want to access the OpenSearch REST API, run: `kubectl port-forward svc/my-first-cluster 9200`.
-Then open a second terminal and run: `curl -k -u admin:admin https://localhost:9200/_cat/nodes?v`.
+Then open a second terminal and run: `curl -k -u admin:<admin password> https://localhost:9200/_cat/nodes?v`.
 You should see the three deployed pods listed.

 If you'd like to delete your cluster, run: `kubectl delete -f cluster.yaml`.
 The Operator will then clean up and delete any Kubernetes resources created for the cluster.
 Note that this will not delete the persistent volumes for the cluster, in most cases.
 For a complete cleanup, run: `kubectl delete pvc -l opster.io/opensearch-cluster=my-first-cluster` to also delete the PVCs.